ajfisher/ajfisher.me/src/content/posts/2013-08-21-should-javascript-devs-build-real-things.md

 layout: post.hbt
 slug: should-javascript-devs-build-real-things
 title: Should JavaScript devs build real things?
-tags: development, javascript, media, physical computing, ubicomp, web, internet, IoT, open source
+tags: development, javascript, media, physical computing, ubicomp, web, internet, IoT, open source, johnny five, nodebots
 excerpt: >
     JavaScript is leaving the browser and entering the real world.
 Is this just a bunch of web devs playing with hardware or are we starting to see a